percona/percona-server/doc/source/release-notes/Percona-Server-5.7.25-28.rst

 .. rn:: 5.7.25-28

 ================================================================================
-|Percona Server| 5.7.25-28
+**Percona Server for MySQL** 5.7.25-28
 ================================================================================

-Percona is glad to announce the release of |Percona Server| 5.7.25-28 on February 18, 2019.
+Percona is glad to announce the release of **Percona Server for MySQL** 5.7.25-28 on February 18, 2019.
 Downloads are available `here
 <http://www.percona.com/downloads/Percona-Server-5.7/Percona-Server-5.7.25-28/>`_
 and from the :doc:`Percona Software Repositories </installation>`.

 This release is based on `MySQL 5.7.25
 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-25.html>`_ and includes
-all the bug fixes in it. |Percona Server| 5.7.25-28 is now the current GA (Generally Available) release in the 5.7 series.
+all the bug fixes in it. **Percona Server for MySQL** 5.7.25-28 is now the current GA (Generally Available) release in the 5.7 series.

 All software developed by Percona is open-source and free.

-In this release, |Percona Server| introduces the variable :variable:`binlog_skip_flush_commands`.
+In this release, **Percona Server for MySQL** introduces the variable :variable:`binlog_skip_flush_commands`.
 This variable controls whether or not ``FLUSH`` commands are written to the binary log.
 Setting this variable to **ON** can help avoid problems in replication.
 For more